HTC sells back part of stake in audio firm Beats

 The share sale "provides Beats with more flexibility for global expansion while maintaining HTC's major stake and commercial exclusivity in mobile," the statement said.

-HTC's profit more than halved in the second quarter, with the company struggling to regain market share lost to Samsung and Apple Inc. (Reporting by Jonathan Standing; Editing by Muralikumar Anantharaman)
+HTC's profit more than halved in the second quarter, with the company struggling to regain market share lost to Samsung (005930.KS) and Apple Inc (AAPL.O).
+(Reporting by Jonathan Standing; Editing by Muralikumar Anantharaman)